Refzlund/apie-monorepo/packages/pipe/README.md

 </h3>

-### What is @api and @api/pipe?
+### What is @apie and @apie/pipe?

 An eco-system for infrastructure around REST API.
 It's worth noting that it is designed so that it can be used in all applications besides a REST API.

-`@api/pipe` provides a way to create a pipe-function that has an event input.
+`@apie/pipe` provides a way to create a pipe-function that has an event input.
 An event is considered a stateful object, that is passed through all functions, inspired by [SvelteKits `RequestEvent`](https://kit.svelte.dev/docs/types#public-types-requestevent).
 This provides dependency injection and access to important information for each eventful trigger.

 That means, this is useful for any serverless-functions, such as AWS lambdas etc.